carla-simulator/carla/Docs/tuto_A_add_vehicle.md

 	*   __7.3 - *Vehicle bound*__ — Adjust it to include the whole volume of the vehicle.

 !!!
 Note
-    These options papear in the menu *Components* on the left side of the window.
+    These options appear in the menu *Components* on the left side of the window.

 ![add_vehicle_step_07](img/add_vehicle_step_07.jpg)
 <div style="text-align: right"><i>Step 6.3, create the blueprint.</i></div>